matomo-org/developer-documentation/docs/3.x/logging.md

 }
 ```

-In this example, we log to `error` level but we caught the exception: the current process will not be aborted.
+In this example, we log to `error` level, but we caught the exception: the current process will not be aborted.

 ### Viewing logs